What is Reflection?

 While reflection is an established best practice, it is also as the pathway to exploring Sparks, adopting a Growth Mindset and Managing Goals.

 Just as it’s important to model the activities conducted with program with your staff, it’s important to model how reflections should be conducted and continue that conversation over time.
 Most people think of reflection as simply sitting around and thinking, but there are multiple reflection strategies that get people moving, talking, creating, and analyzing.
 Using music, art, writing, videos, or other components to your reflection can help make it engaging and effective.
-No matter the method(s) of reflection you choose, make sure to model how you want youth reflections to go with your staff at the start of the program, so that they can see it in action.
-Here are some sample reflection questions relating to the
+No matter the method(s) of reflection you choose, make sure to model with program staff how you want youth reflections to go at the start of the program, so that they can see it in action.
+Here are some sample reflection questions: